 9- Use a Water Filtration Bottle

 Having clean water for your travels is paramount.
-Not all cities and towns have portable water.
+Not all cities and towns have potable water.
 To be safe, it’s better to be prepared with your own water purifier and filtration system.

 We use GRAYL water bottles, for purifying and filtering water.
-In less than one minute you can filter any water deemed non-portable.
-The bottles have a slick design, are lightweight and requires changing the filter every 2 to 3 months.
+In less than one minute you can filter any water deemed non-potable.
+The bottles have a slick design, are lightweight and the filters are changed infrequently about every 2 to 3 months.

-With having access to safe water being an issue while traveling, you want to be cautious about contamination in juices and ice.
+While access to safe water can be an issue while traveling, you also want to be cautious about contamination in juices and iced drinks.

-It goes without saying that when the water is not portable, the ice needs to be avoided.
-However, on our travels, we were pleasantly surprised to see ice being distributed widely in cities.
-In Thailand, Cambodia, and Vietnam for example, in the mornings we would see ice trucks delivering huge blocks of ice to restaurants and local vendors.
+It goes without saying that when the water is not potable, the ice needs to be avoided.
+However, on our travels we’ve been pleasantly surprised to see ice being distributed widely in cities.
+In Thailand, Cambodia and Vietnam for example, in the mornings, we would see ice trucks delivering huge blocks of ice to restaurants and local vendors.

 Even though you may have to pay extra for it, it’s worth the peace of mind knowing the ice is safe.
-However, if you are in smaller towns or in doubt, play it safe and avoid the ice and iced drinks.
+However, if you are in smaller towns or in doubt, avoid the ice and iced drinks.